KOPPADAPRUDHVI/WEEK-1/README.md

+Plastic Waste Classification using CNN

-# Project Description
+📌 Project Overview

-This project focuses on developing a Convolutional Neural Network (CNN) model to classify images of plastic waste into various categories.
-The aim is to contribute to waste management and environmental conservation by providing a tool to automate the sorting process of plastic materials.
+This project utilizes a Convolutional Neural Network (CNN) to classify images of plastic waste into two categories: Organic and Recyclable.
+The model is trained using a dataset of waste images and helps automate waste classification, improving waste management efficiency.

-Key Features:

-- Dataset: A curated dataset containing labeled images of different types of plastic waste.
-  You can access the dataset here: [Waste Classification Data](https://www.kaggle.com/datasets/techsash/waste-classification-data).
+🎯 Learning Objectives

+Develop a CNN-based image classification model.

+Utilize TensorFlow and Keras for deep learning.

+Preprocess image data using OpenCV and ImageDataGenerator.

+Train, validate, and test the model on a waste classification dataset.

+Evaluate model performance using accuracy and loss metrics.

+🛠️ Tools and Technologies Used

+Programming Language: Python

+Libraries: TensorFlow, Keras, OpenCV, NumPy, Pandas, Matplotlib

+Deep Learning Framework: Convolutional Neural Network (CNN)

+Dataset: Waste Classification Dataset

+Data Augmentation: ImageDataGenerator

+📌 Dataset

+The dataset consists of images categorized as:

+Organic Waste (O): Biodegradable waste items.

+Recyclable Waste (R): Items that can be recycled, such as plastic bottles.

+Paths to dataset:

+train_path = "/root/.cache/kagglehub/datasets/techsash/waste-classification-data/versions/1/DATASET/TRAIN"
+test_path = "/root/.cache/kagglehub/datasets/techsash/waste-classification-data/versions/1/DATASET/TEST"

+🚀 Methodology

+Data Collection: Images of plastic waste are collected and categorized.

+Data Preprocessing: Images are resized, normalized, and augmented.

-- Model Architecture: A CNN model designed for accurate image classification.
+Model Building: A CNN architecture is designed with Conv2D, MaxPooling, Flatten, Dense, and Dropout layers.
-- Goal: Enhance efficiency in waste sorting and promote effective recycling processes.

-Objective:

-- Classify different types of plastic waste (e.g., plastic bottles, bags, containers) using deep learning techniques.
-- Contribute to the environmental cause by automating plastic waste detection and facilitating recycling processes.
+Training & Validation: The model is trained using ImageDataGenerator with real-time augmentation.

+Performance Evaluation: Accuracy and loss are plotted to analyze the model’s effectiveness.

+Prediction: The trained model is tested on new images for classification.